This post has been updated Feb. 10, 2023.

-Dip your toe: Take in a Pop-up event.
-Located at venues around town these hour-long viewing sessions include 5-7 films centered around a specific genre.
-This year choose from sci-fi, horror or animation.
+Dip your toe: Take in a Pop-up Film Block.
+Located at venues around town, these hour-long viewing sessions include 5-7 films centered around a specific genre.
 Tickets are only $5/person.
 Buy ahead of time or at the door (room permitting.)

-See and be seen: Come to the closing ceremony.
-Enjoy food from a selection of local restaurants and celebrate with filmmakers as they wait to see if they won a Chester.
+See and be seen: Come to the Closing Night Party.
+Enjoy food from a selection of local restaurants and celebrate with filmmakers as they wait to see if they won a Chester Award.
 Plus, all winning selections will be re-aired.
 A film festival victory lap, if you will.

 New to Hello, West Chester?
 Subscribe to get the latest news and events happening in and around the borough.